SebastianBathrick/SkimSkript/README.md

 - ### 6.5 ) Built-In Functions
 	A host of built-in (not user-defined) functions.

-	Note: Built-in function identifiers ARE case-sensetive (soon to be changed.)
+	Note: Built-in function identifiers ARE case-sensitive (soon to be changed.)
 	- ### print
    		Outputs string arguments to the terminal (each argument prints to its own line)
    		- Parameters: 0 or more string arguments